Patrickcpoole/venU2.0/README.md

 ### Main Features
 - **Venues:** View different venues within your location (currently only Denver, CO) and view what artists are playing where and when
-- **Concerts:** Explore different concerts at a specific venue and discover more about the artist by viewing live concerts and top Spotify tracks
+- **Concerts:** Explore different concerts at a specific venue and discover more about the artist by viewing live concerts via YouTube and top Spotify tracks
-- **Underground:** Discover indie shows from underground artists and post your own shows for users to find
+- **Underground:** Discover indie shows from underground artists and post your own small underground shows for users to find
-- **Maps:** Look at concert venues on a map and be able to view all the concerts and the directions to the vuenue
+- **Maps:** Look at concert venues on a map to understand where local concert venues are located.
+Integrated with the Google Maps API with the ability to get directions to any venue from your current location.
-- **Profile:** A page that shows saved concerts and events on a dynamic calendar
+- **Profile:** View saved concerts and events, as either "interested" or "going" to a dynamic calendar UI so you never miss a show you want to see.
+There is also a page that shows basic profile information along with your personal Spotify.

 ## Usage
-To use the application a user has to create an account through AWS Cognito User pools, which will send a specific code to the users email which needs to be input and verified.
+To use the application a user has to create an account through AWS Cognito User Pools, which will send a specific code to the user's email which needs to be input and verified.
-A user will also need to login to a spotify account before they can use the application.
-The app's Spotify api has not yet been approved for production access.
-This means that the user will either have to email me their Spotify account email to be added to a list of test users or use the test provided test user credentials provided.
+A user will also need to log in to a Spotify account before they can use the application.
+The app's Spotify API has not yet been approved for production access.
+This means that the user will either have to email me their Spotify account email to be added to a list of test users or use the test-provided test user credentials provided.
 If a user does not have a Spotify account they can use the test credentials as well.

 ## Technologies Used